A Methodological Analysis of Empirical Studies in Quantum Software Testing: Bibliometric Analysis

 \section{Bibliometric Analysis}

 Before addressing the proposed RQs, we conducted a bibliometric analysis of the collected literature.
-In this subsection, we aim to identify the research trends of primary studies regarding the temporal trend, the published venues, and the detailed SE problems.
+In this subsection, we aim to identify research trends of primary studies regarding the temporal trend, the published venues, and the detailed SE problems.
+These three aspects help us understand the significance of empirical studies in QST, thereby motivating us to establish comprehensive guidelines and further foster community consensus through the formulation of ten RQs.